-Take a look at the selections from the Sporting Life team as they embark on week 11 of their Group Bet campaign, a new way to bet on football at Sky Bet.
+Take a look at the picks from the Sporting Life team as they embark on week nine of their Group Bet campaign, a new way to bet on football at Sky Bet.

 Our football team have set up their own group and if you want to do the same, all you have to do is set one up and invite your friends before building an accumulator together.

 Once all group players have chipped in with their selection, you can choose whether you want to back it as an accumulator or take out a leg of the bet, in case you think one of your mates has thrown in a dodgy choice.

 You can track the action as the play is unfolding and monitor individual performance for your group over a period of time to find out who knows their stuff and who cannot buy a win.

 Rather surprisingly, Tom Carnduff suffered a sixth successive loss as his Lincoln pick drew 1-1 with Port Vale and he has been dropped for this weekend's action, with a pay-as-you-play contract being handed to Ben Linfoot as he makes his Sporting Life Group Bet debut.

 Paul Higham's pick was also a 1-1 draw as Brentford and Norwich shared the spoils.
 George Pitts made it two wins from two as Charlton saw off Walsall, which puts him in pole-position as a result.

 Billy Lumsden also registered a first win in six as Bradford thrashed Accrington 3-0, giving him his second win of the campaign.